 - We like how SONA's theme music sets the mood every time it opens the newscast, accompanied by an opening billboard that features a montage of some of the important stories Soho did in the past two decades.
 The theme music sounds very patriotic, with trumpet sounds and drums, as if an actual State of the Nation is taking place.

 - The graphics team behind SONA played it safe, but it's notable for its simple yet sophisticated look.
 There are only three basic colors present in the graphics package: red, blue and white, making it the most minimalist looking package of all the GMA newscasts.
 One issue I have is the usage of a wrong typeface for its lower third graphics and ticker.
 It's a bit too informal for a serious newscast.
-They should have picked a much cleaner san serif font, and make it bigger so older viewers won't have a hard time reading the L3 headline.
+They should have picked a much cleaner san-serif font, and made it bigger so older viewers won't have a hard time reading the L3 headline.

-- The set features a a number of LCD monitors and large projector screen that is somewhat a reminiscent of the ones used in 24 Oras in 2006.
+- The set features a number of LCD monitors and large projector screen that is somewhat a reminiscent of the ones used in 24 Oras in 2006.
 Soho's anchor desk appears to be big, and can carry at least two more anchors.
-We like the idea that there's a space in front of the desk that's reserved for interview portions.
+We liked the idea that there's a space in front of the desk that's reserved for interview portions.
 It gives viewers the impression that Soho is ready for a deep (or even a heated) conversation.